Programming

 Let's break down the choreography:

-nextTickqueue is processed before any event loop phase, loggingnextTick. - The Promise microtask queue is processed next, logging
+3. The Promise microtask queue is processed next, logging Promise.

-- Poll Phase: It finds the file read is not yet complete, so it waits.
-Once the file is read, the callback is added to the poll queue and executed, logging
+• Poll Phase: It finds the file read is not yet complete, so it waits.
+Once the file is read, the callback is added to the poll queue and executed, logging File read complete.

-nextTick in I/Ocallback runs immediately. - The loop proceeds to the Check Phase and executes
+• The loop proceeds to the Check Phase and executes setImmediate in I/O.

-setImmediate in I/O. - The loop cycles back to the Timers Phase on the next iteration and executes
+• The loop cycles back to the Timers Phase on the next iteration and executes setTimeout in I/O.

 Notice the dance: setImmediate inside an I/O callback always fires before a setTimeout with 0ms delay in the same context, because I/O callbacks are executed in the Poll phase, and the Check phase (setImmediate) comes immediately after.